HOME

 For what flood of eloquence can suffice to detail the miseries of this life? […] For when, where, how, in this life can these primary objects of nature be possessed so that they may not be assailed by unforeseen accidents?
 Is the body of the wise man exempt from any pain which may dispel pleasure, from any disquietude which may banish repose?
 The amputation or decay of the members of the body puts an end to its integrity, deformity blights its beauty, weakness its health, lassitude its vigour, sleepiness or sluggishness its activity, — and which of these is it that may not assail the flesh of the wise man?
 Comely and fitting attitudes and movements of the body are numbered among the prime natural blessings; but what if some sickness makes the members tremble? […] What shall I say of the fundamental blessings of the soul, sense and intellect, of which the one is given for the perception, and the other for the comprehension of truth?
 But what kind of sense is it that remains when a man becomes deaf and blind? where are reason and intellect when disease makes a man delirious? […] And what shall I say of those who suffer from demoniacal possession?
 (Augustine, Kindle Loc.
 15409-29)

 Modern infantilism does not stem from Christianity.
 Rather, I theorize that many pueri aeterni are essentially different from the mature Western personality.
 They live in a radically different conceptual universe, as if floating around in a bubble.
-Psychoanalysis has always underestimated the constitutional differences of human beings.
-I believe that “patriarchal” personality, as denoting the individuating personality, is essentially different from “matriarchal” (mother-bound) personality.
-The principle of individuation takes root in early childhood and only in some individuals.
-So the matriarchal personality does not ‘evolve’ into the patriarchal, because it is a different branch of the human tree.
+Psychoanalysis has always underestimated the constitutional differences among human beings.
+I believe that “patriarchal” personality, denoting the individuating personality, is essentially different from “matriarchal” (mother-bound) personality.
+The principle of individuation takes root in early childhood and only in certain individuals.
+So the matriarchal personality does not ‘evolve’ into the patriarchal because it represents a different branch of the human tree.
 The two human branches correspond to the City of God and the Earthly City.

-I would characterize many adult men in the Western world as ‘dorks’ or ‘drones’.
-In my country they have ascended to power in government and institutions.
-As criminal psychopaths ruled Germany in the thirties, so do the drones rule much of Western world in the present era.
+I would characterize many adult men in the Western world as ‘dorks’ or ‘drones.’
+In my country, they have ascended to power in government and institutions.
+As criminal psychopaths ruled Germany in the thirties, so do the drones rule much of the Western world in the present era.
 They are like little twigs, little phalluses, on the trunk of the Mother tree.
-Their personality is like that of a twelve-year-old who will never really adapt to reality, mentally remaining in his boyhood room.
-Such people are “playing” a boyhood game that the world is a Mama’s paradise, where motherliness and multiculturalism prevail.
-The drones are almost like a different species that the church managed to enclose in its garden but is now ascending to power.
+Their personality resembles that of a twelve-year-old who will never truly adapt to reality, mentally remaining in his boyhood room.
+Such people are “playing” a boyhood game in which the world is Mama’s paradise, where motherliness and multiculturalism prevail.
+The drones are almost like a different species that the church managed to enclose in its garden but which is now ascending to power.
 Arguably, they have always been present.
-It’s just that they have, through societal changes, become more conspicuous in modern times.
+It is just that they have, through societal changes, become more conspicuous in modern times.
 Immigration contributes to a considerable increase in their numbers.

 The puerile ideal of pluralism

 The theory around the puer aeternus can also help us understand why Jungian psychology has difficulties advancing to a respectable academic level.
-To all evidence, psychology, much like politics and journalism, is being swamped by pueri aeterni, or at least people poisoned with the “pluralistic relativism” in our times.
+By all evidence, psychology, much like politics and journalism, is being swamped by pueri aeterni, or at least people poisoned by the “pluralistic relativism” of our times.
 Thus, a well-known Jungian analyst and author can say:

 For me, Jung has left behind a number of wonderful toys which I can carry into my playground.
 This Jungian inheritance is mixed together with toys left behind by Freud, Klein, Bion, Winnicott, Kohut and many others.
 My “Jung” wanted us to play with these toys, mix them up, make new things with them, and invent new games.
 My “Jung” did not want us to mummify, safeguard, or enshrine his ideas — but I believe he did want us to embrace the spirit of inquiry that all of his ideas emerged from.
 (Winborn, 2015)

-What’s more, a well-known Jungian analyst has proclaimed “the diversity of psychology and the psychology of diversity” (Samuels, 1989, ch.
+Moreover, a well-known Jungian analyst has proclaimed “the diversity of psychology and the psychology of diversity” (Samuels, 1989, ch.
 12).
-Yet, he has in effect refuted the idea of theoretical pluralism, because it is somehow obvious that it cannot work.
-The scientific community would dismiss it as a whimsy, since it flies in the face of the empirical paradigm.
-However, the puer aeternus has no problem with that, because he has no passion for science, nor for the Platonic and Aristotelian pursuit of truth.
-Science is merely a way of “toying” with the plurality of theories while travelling in one’s balloon.
+Yet he has effectively refuted the idea of theoretical pluralism because it is somehow obvious that it cannot work.
+The scientific community would dismiss it as whimsy since it flies in the face of the empirical paradigm.
+However, the puer aeternus has no problem with this because he has no passion for science or for the Platonic and Aristotelian pursuit of truth.
+Science is merely a way of “toying” with the plurality of theories while traveling in one’s balloon.
 It requires a superficial attitude, which means that theories are not properly understood.
-In fact, they are really entirely contradictory.
-Many are scientifically obsolete whereas others have hurtful consequences for the patient.
-Of course, thinkers of this ilk don’t give a hoot about the future survival of psychology.
+In fact, they are genuinely contradictory.
+Many are scientifically obsolete, while others have harmful consequences for the patient.
+Of course, thinkers of this ilk do not care about the future survival of psychology.
 The puer takes no real interest in its theses anyway.
-He has no wish to dig deeper; to substantiate and to develop psychological theory.
+He has no desire to dig deeper, to substantiate and develop psychological theory.
 To the puer, all things are toys, like pieces on a game board.

-Psychologist James Hillman prided himself on being a puer aeternus, whereas Jungian analyst Daryl Sharp and psychoanalyst Dan Kiley both claim to have overcome their problem.
-It is obvious that the puer aeternus problem is on the increase.
+Psychologist James Hillman prided himself on being a puer aeternus, whereas Jungian analyst Daryl Sharp and psychoanalyst Dan Kiley both claim to have overcome their condition.
+It is evident that the puer aeternus problem is increasing.
 It is sometimes difficult for immigrants to adapt to a new culture, which leads to rootlessness.
-M-L von Franz criticizes the way in which the modern welfare society infantilizes its members through economical dependency.
+M-L von Franz criticizes the way in which modern welfare society infantilizes its members through economic dependency.
 Moreover, our culture seems to generate a mentality of fantasy and ideology.
-The puerile community is very fond of nebulous words like ‘multicultural dynamics’, ‘oppressive structures’, and the ‘complex and multidimensional’.
-Society is viewed as a huge multifarious hodge-podge that cannot be analyzed.
-In that way one needn’t relate to the facts of reality.
+The puerile community is very fond of nebulous words like ‘multicultural dynamics,’ ‘oppressive structures,’ and ‘complex and multidimensional.’
+Society is viewed as a huge multifarious hodgepodge that cannot be analyzed.
+In this way, one need not relate to the facts of reality.

-Much of today’s societal problems stem from a psychogenic incapacity of growing up.
-Rather than developing a realistic consciousness, many citizens remain idealistic in the naive sense, retaining the immature and utopian mindset of adolescence.
-It implies that consciousness is being infected by the unconscious fantasy world, as conscious and unconscious aren’t sufficiently separated.
-To subscribe to an ideology and to have utopian ideals, i.e. to live in a fantasy world, is characteristic of many a modern citizen.
+Much of today’s societal problems stem from a psychogenic incapacity for growing up.
+Rather than developing realistic consciousness, many citizens remain idealistic in the naive sense, retaining the immature and utopian mindset of adolescence.
+This implies that consciousness is being infected by the unconscious fantasy world, as conscious and unconscious are not sufficiently separated.
+To subscribe to an ideology and to have utopian ideals — that is, to live in a fantasy world — is characteristic of many modern citizens.
 It is characteristic of the pueri aeterni who remain unaffected by the facts of reality.
-It was this very mindset that St Augustine successfully attacked, by achieving a separation of spiritual meaning and worldly existence.
-It served to untangle consciousness from the archetypal imaginary realm.
+It was this very mindset that St. Augustine successfully attacked by achieving a separation of spiritual meaning and worldly existence.
+This served to untangle consciousness from the archetypal imaginary realm.

 The remedy

 Carl Jung argued that “hard work” is the remedy.
 It does not merely serve the function of societal adaptation.
-It is a way of becoming absorbed in something, which means that one takes root in unexciting existence, rather than hovering like a balloon.
-Yet, Jung and M-L von Franz question whether hard work is always the right answer.
+It is a way of becoming absorbed in something, which means that one takes root in unexciting existence rather than hovering like a balloon.
+Yet Jung and M-L von Franz question whether hard work is always the right answer.
 Jung also had a notion of “going through” the problem rather than finding a resolution.
-In this way, one may emerge healed at the other end, since one has thoroughly passed through the neurotic phase.
-It makes me think of Wim Wenders’s road movies.
-Perhaps a puer aeternus should try and immerse himself in the problem by leading life like a bum, moving from motel room to motel room in a thoroughly provisional existence.
-During this phase, he is “totally committed to being a bum”, which makes an interesting oxymoron.
+In this way, one may emerge healed at the other end, having thoroughly passed through the neurotic phase.
+This reminds me of Wim Wenders’s road movies.
+Perhaps a puer aeternus should try to immerse himself in the problem by leading life like a vagrant, moving from motel room to motel room in a thoroughly provisional existence.
+During this phase, he is “totally committed to being a vagrant,” which creates an interesting oxymoron.

-However, I submit that St Augustine’s time-honoured solution, to acquire a spiritual and trinitarian passion, remains the foremost remedy.
-The movement toward a transcendental ideal, inaugurated by Christianity, caused the demise of the religious worship of the many immanent divinities of the classical era.
-It effected the disentanglement of consciousness from the archetypes of the unconscious, which was necessary for the advancement of a realistic consciousness.
-The mother complex implies that the conscious ego is stuck with the motherly unconscious.
+However, I submit that St. Augustine’s time-honored solution — to acquire a spiritual and trinitarian passion — remains the foremost remedy.
+The movement towards a transcendental ideal, inaugurated by Christianity, caused the demise of religious worship of the many immanent divinities of the classical era.
+It effected the disentanglement of consciousness from the archetypes of the unconscious, which was necessary for the advancement of realistic consciousness.
+The mother complex implies that the conscious ego is stuck within the motherly unconscious.
 My point is that the separation of spirit and world causes a detachment of conscious and unconscious.
-It constitutes a remedy against the mother complex, of which the puer aeternus and the Oedipus are different forms.
-The trinitarian form of mysticism requires renouncement of the worldly and a more or less ascetic lifestyle.
+It constitutes a remedy against the mother complex, of which the puer aeternus and the Oedipus complex are different forms.
+The trinitarian form of mysticism requires renunciation of the worldly and a more or less ascetic lifestyle.
 It serves to rise above worldly identification.
-Arguably, St Augustine’s countermeasure against worldliness remains a workable solution to the problem of the puer aeternus.
+Arguably, St. Augustine’s countermeasure against worldliness remains a workable solution to the problem of the puer aeternus.

 OWL